yuyang339/cs140e-21spr/labs/7-interrupts/HINTS.md

     I.e., ARM is a "load-store" architecture.

   - Most registers are general-purpose registers in that they can be used for most things.
-The exceptions: (1) the program counter (pc) register `r15` cannot be used for other purposes and (2), the branch and link instructions (`bl` and `blx`) are hard-coded to write the return address to `r14`.
+The two exceptions: (1) the program counter (pc) register `r15` cannot be used for other purposes and (2), the branch and link instructions (`bl` and `blx`) are hard-coded to write the return address to `r14`.
+(See: A2-9.)
 By convention the stack pointer is in `r13`, but you could write your own compiler to use a different one.

   - Like many other architectures, ARM general-purpose registers are divided into two categories: "caller-saved" or "callee-saved" indicating who has to save them.

     Caller-saved are not preserved across procedure calls; you must explicitly save (store to the stack) or restore (load from the stack)